Categories

 Pink Lube

-11.50 from Amazon
+$10.99 from Amazon

 Now, my experience with silicone lubes is really limited.
 I’ve used 2 including Wet Platinum and the one included in Wet Together.
 The former experience was downright dreadful as I experienced some sort of reaction but the latter was fairly nice in lubricant properties (not so much as a sensation product, though!).
 Reviews of Pink are generally pretty high and I figured, maybe silicone lube really is worth it.

 So I wasn’t a huge fan of this on my hand but, to be honest, it’s quite slick and has much more staying power than water-based lube.
-A little goes a long way and it doesn’t get sticky as is dries out.
+A little goes a long way, and it doesn’t get sticky as it dries out.
 Plus, my hand isn’t my pussy – and I don’t want it to be.
 For actual toy or penis penetration, this lube did work decently.
-It made it quite frictionless but it feels less natural than water-based lubricants seem to feel.
+It made it quite frictionless, but it feels less natural than water-based lubricants seem to feel.
 It was as if there was a thin layer of incredibly slick plastic inside of me; sure, it reduces friction but I felt as though something was between my husband and myself.
 I’ve never even felt that way with condoms.

 With toys, this was definitely less noticeable.
-It didn’t feel quite so.. barrier-like which is great but I’m not going to pay $15 for silicone lubricant for toys alone, you know?
+It didn’t feel quite so.. barrier-like, which is great, but I’m not going to pay $15 for silicone lubricant for toys alone, you know?
 I really wanted this for actual intercourse.
 Plus, the parent company makes a water-based lube for use with toys.

-To be fair, Pink Lube is not horrible.
-I did not experience irritation with it like I did Wet Platinum and, besides silicones, the only ingredients are Vitamin E and aloe vera which seems to make it pretty healthy to me.
-I just really didn’t love the way it feels which is entirely personal preference.
-Maybe I’m just not built for silicone lubes (are there any which feel.. not so silicone-y?
+To be fair, Pink Silicone Lube is not horribleI did not experience irritation with it like I did Wet Platinum, and besides silicones, the only ingredients are Vitamin E and aloe vera, which seems to make it pretty healthy to me.
+I just really didn’t love the way it feels, which is entirely a personal preference.
+Maybe I’m just not built for silicone lubes (are there any that feel.. not so silicone-y?
 LOL).
-It is worth a try, however, if you do like silicone based lubes.
+It is worth a try, however, if you do like silicone-based lubes.

 Wet Together Ultimate Pleasure Gels